ryanmaclean/ubuntu_devops_setup/README.md

 #Ubuntu for Development and SRE Work

 ###[Upstart Fix](http://askubuntu.com/questions/614970/vivid-failed-to-connect-to-upstart-connection-refused)
 Ubuntu has recently made the switch to SystemD.
 Not a bad thing, but many scripts (like the SSH one coming up next) still use Upstart.
-Lukcily we have a quick fix to tide us ove in the interim.
+Luckily we have a quick fix to tide us ove in the interim.

 `sudo apt-get install -y upstart-sysv`